agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 // TODO_daniel show posterior over veg and noodle (see paragraph immediately
 // below
 viz.auto(posterior);
+// TODO: fix "bar is not defined" error. same situation as above codebox
 ~~~~

 Note that utility functions where Veg or Noodle are most preferred have almost the same posterior probability.
 Since they had the same prior, this means that we haven't received evidence about which the agent prefers.
 Moreover, assuming the agent's `timeCost` is negligible, then no matter where the agent above starts out on the grid, they choose Donut North or South.
 So we never get any information about whether they prefer the Vegetarian Cafe or Noodle Shop!